Writing a Resume Summary (With Examples)March 13, 2020

 For example, your resume summary might state:

-Creative graphic artist with 5 years’ experience working with top brands using Adobe Illustrator, Photoshop and other Adobe Suite software.
+Creative graphic artist with five years of experience working with top brands using Adobe Illustrator, Photoshop and other Adobe Suite software.

 Here, the candidate describes themselves as “creative,” then goes on to state their years of experience and relevant technical skills.